-Most vehicle owners think that OEM components cost more due to the brand name and buy off-brands instead.
+Most vehicle owners think that OEM components cost more due to the brand name and buy generic parts instead.
 However, the extra money reflects better quality and performance.

 Needless to say, cheap aftermarket parts can increase the risk of things breaking in the car and the frequency of repairs.
-We think Murray Voth’s comparison between jeans and car parts is an excellent way to get a better understanding of why consumers buy cheap ones.
+Murray Voth’s comparison of jeans and car parts is an excellent way to get a better understanding of why car owners buy cheap components.

-At times, clients may believe similar-looking parts to be interchangeable and buy the wrong components.
-We’ve seen people get confused between Honda Civics and Toyota Camrys—nothing is impossible.
+At times, clients believe similar-looking parts to be interchangeable and buy the wrong components.
+People get confused between Honda Civics and Toyota Camrys—nothing is impossible.

-Successful auto repair shop owners inform the customer that their component is incompatible, and then ask them if they would like the company to arrange the correct one for their vehicle.
+Good practice in such cases is informing the customer that their component is incompatible, and then asking if they would like the company to arrange the correct one for their vehicle.

 4. Legal proceedings

 Order, order!
-Can we have a show of hands for those of you who know that customer supplied parts can get you into serious legal trouble?
-Oh, wait–we can’t see you guys.
-Let’s break it down, nonetheless.
+Did you know that customer supplied parts can get you into serious legal trouble?
+Let’s break it down.

 Usually, if a cheap customer supplied part fails and causes an accident, the court will hold the auto repair shop accountable.
-Usually, the experts are liable for such incidents, meaning that you land into trouble, not the customer.
+The expert is liable for such incidents, meaning that you land into trouble, not the customer.
 Here’s what Murray Voth has to say about this:

 The customer isn’t always right

 Ever had a customer who thinks they know more than you and micromanages everything?
-Well, they usually don’t know much.
+Well, odds are they don’t know much about cars.
 Auto repair shops following good practices inform their customers about problems with their vehicles, and present solutions that are mutually beneficial for both parties.

 5. Sticking to a pricing strategy

 Learning to say no is an important life lesson; plus, it comes in handy in business too.
-As a business owner, you are not obligated to say yes to every customer demand.
+As an auto repair shop owner, you’re not obligated to say yes to every customer demand.
 When needed, explain to your customers that the part they brought is unusable; if they insist, politely decline the order.

 Often, vehicle owners who bring their own parts are looking for a quick, cheap fix and are unlikely to become repeat clients.
 These customers are used to dealing with cutty repair shops who cut corners to save a buck—not professionals.

 Instead of spending their time on such customers, successful businesses invest in delivering value for clients who appreciate their work and are likely to visit again.
-As Murray Voth explains in the following video, it is a bad idea to underprice your parts for such customers.
+As Murray Voth explains in the following video, it’s a bad idea to underprice your parts for such customers.

-As we have seen, it is good practice to avoid customer delivered parts as much as possible.
-That’s about the only lesson we’ve got for now.
-There are far too many complications and ways for you to get looped up in something that makes your auto repair shop bleed money.
+As we have seen, it’s good practice to avoid customer delivered parts as much as possible.
+There are far too many complications and ways for you to get looped into something that makes your auto repair shop bleed money.